 Sunroom Q+A: Carmen Molina, Part II

-This fall, we're excited to welcome all new arrivals from one of our favorite designers, Carmen Molina — whose beautiful silk and satin kimonos, dresses, trousers, and accessories are truly obsession-worthy.
+At the onset of summer, we're excited to welcome all new arrivals from one of our favorite designers, Carmen Molina — whose beautiful silk and satin kimonos, dresses, trousers, and accessories are truly obsession-worthy.

 Born in Bogotá and currently based in Los Angeles, Carmen studied photography before turning her creative eye to fashion design.
 We’re all better for it: her pieces are wearable works of art, crafted in the most beautiful jewel tones and rich with meaning and symbolism.
 To coincide with her new collection at Sunroom, we invited Carmen back for another round of the Sunroom Q+A (read Part I here!)